Welcome to Haters Club!

 It might just be the book that cuts through all the bull that you’ve been telling yourself for years.

-You‘re Advising People Not To Try At All Because They Might Fail
+You are Advising People Not to Try at All Because They Might Fail

 It makes you feel smart.

 You take the slightest chance of failure and stretch it like chewing gum.

 You might even follow up with some personal examples of how you wanted to do the exact same thing or something similar and it just didn’t work out.